wp-plugins/configure-login-timeout/readme.txt

 == Frequently Asked Questions ==

+= Q. Is this plugin still maintained or supported? =
+A. Yes, the developer (n8v) uses it on several WordPress blogs and will continue to support it in 2014 and beyond.

+= Q. How can I thank you enough? =
+A. I sure would be grateful if you could tell any musician, student, teacher or parent you know about my iOS app(s) at [Tonally Awesome](http://tonallyaweso.me/teuna?utm_source=wp-plugins&utm_medium=faq&utm_campaign=teuna).

-= Q. How many questions have been asked about this plugin? =
+= Q. How many OTHER questions have been asked about this plugin? =
 A.  None at all.
 Not one.
 Zero.

 == Screenshots ==